jenniferlieu/project-lomo-in-person-gaming-app/documentation/resources/intro.md

 LOMO is a full-stack, mobile-first web app using **ReactJS and Tailwind CSS** for the frontend, **Laravel Sail** (dockerized version of Laravel) as the API backend, **PostgreSQL** as the database, and **Docusaurus** as the documentation site hosted on **GitHub Pages**.

-- The purpose of the frontend is to create a user interface for the app.
-- The purpose of the backend is to be the app's API and move data between the frontend and database.
-- The purpose of the database is to the persist data.
-- The purpose of docker is to containzer the backend so that everyone is developing in the same environment as the production environment (in theory).

 [Setup Instructions](/#setup-instructions) are on the main page of Docusaurus.
 [Run instructions](/#run) are also on the main page of the Docusaurus.

 Below are links to project boards, resources, official documentation, and tutorials.